Spurious Feature Diversification Improves Out-of-distribution Generalization: Related Works

 \subsection{On our difference with existing works}

-\paragraph{Difference with existing works on learning diverse features.} There have been some works that promote feature diversity to enhance empirical performance OOD generalization by weight average~\cite{chu2022dna,rame2022diverse, rame2023model}, feature concatenation~\cite{zhang2023learning}, boosted rich feature learning~\cite{zhang2022rich,chen2023towards, jain2022combining, teney2022evading, feng2023leveraging}, and utilizing model zoo \cite{dong2022zood, chen2023explore}.
-However, existing explanations either do not distinguish the invariant or spurious features~\cite{chu2022dna,rame2022diverse, rame2023model, zhang2023learning, dong2022zood, chen2023explore}, or focus only on learning the potentially missing invariant features~\cite{chen2023towards, feng2023leveraging}.
+\paragraph{Difference with existing works on learning diverse features.} There have been some works that promote feature diversity to enhance empirical performance OOD generalization by weight average~\citep{chu2022dna,rame2022diverse, rame2023model}, feature concatenation~\citep{zhang2023learning}, boosted rich feature learning~\citep{zhang2022rich,chen2023towards, jain2022combining, teney2022evading, feng2023leveraging}, and utilizing model zoo \citep{dong2022zood, chen2023explore}. \cite{teney2022evading} train a set of diverse models and select the best one among them for OOD. \cite{feng2023leveraging} proposes to use an ensemble of prompts which contains diverse descriptions of a class to perform classification via CLIP. \cite{jain2022combining} train two models with different feature priors and then ensemble the predictions of these models.
+However, existing explanations either do not distinguish the invariant or spurious features~\citep{chu2022dna,rame2022diverse, rame2023model, zhang2023learning, dong2022zood, chen2023explore}, or focus only on learning the potentially missing invariant features~\citep{chen2023towards, feng2023leveraging}.
 In fact, according to existing invariance learning perspective \cite{arjovsky2019invariant} arguing that models relying on spurious features are prone to failure in OOD scenarios, these methods that learn diverse features while also incorporating spurious features may not be able to generalize effectively under distributional shift.
 In contrast, our spurious feature diversification viewpoint provides a explanation by characterizing why and when incorporating more diverse spurious feature diversification can improve OOD performance.